mikeboers/aque/docs/index.rst

 AQue is a Python package to allow one to define a :abbr:`DAG (Directed Acyclic Graph)` of work that may be executed directly, or asynchronously on a set of servers.

-A :class:`.Task` is a unit-of-work which can be independantly scheduled, run, and re-run.
+A :ref:`task <tasks>` is a unit-of-work which can be independantly scheduled, run, and re-run.
 Tasks may have children or dependencies which must finish first and whose results can be used later.

 Contents: